duncangw1/ProgressiveBudget/README.md

 ## Description

-The purpose of the Progessive Budget application is to allow users to ...
+The purpose of the Progessive Budget application is to allow users to track their expenses and deposits with or without an internet connection.
+When transactions are entered offline, they will populate the total when the applicatin is brought back online.
+The user is also able to see a list of all previous transactions as well as a chart displaying the account balance history over time.
 Please view the deployed application [here](https://progressive-budget-33.herokuapp.com/) or navigate to the [Installation](#installation) section below for instructions on how to run the application locally.

 ## Table of Contents